Red Cherry Shrimp

 They will add color into any tank which they are placed in and are very undemanding requiring very little upkeep.

-Interestingly in the wild they come in a variety of colors, however in the aquarium trade you will generally only find them in red.
-Their deep red is due to years of selective breed; in fact they are now graded depending on the shade and depth of red (more on this later).
+Interestingly in the wild, they come in a variety of colors, however, in the aquarium trade, you will generally only find them in red.
+Their deep red is due to years of the selective breed; in fact, they are now graded depending on the shade and depth of red (more on this later).

 This invertebrate is very hardy and will survive in nearly all freshwater aquarium setups.
 It will thrive in heavily planted setups with lots of shelter and hiding spots.

 They are known for their peaceful and non-aggressive behavior.